Charles Schwab Custodial Accounts Highlights

 Tax Breaks

-Once contributions get into the account, investment earnings below $1,350 in a calendar year are tax-free.
+Once money is in the account, investment earnings under $1,350 in a year are tax-free.

-The next $1,350 in earnings is taxed at the minor’s rate, which is usually pretty low.
+The next $1,350 is taxed at the minor’s rate, which is usually low.

 Opening a Custodial Account at Schwab

-can be opened on either Schwab’s mobile app or website.
-On the latter platform, look for the orange button at the top to open a new account.
-Scroll down to the find the link to display all accounts (the custodial won’t show up in the initial list).
-On the next page, you’ll see a tile for “Education & Custodial.”
-Click on this tile to get to the appropriate section, and you’ll see the link for the custodial account.
+on Schwab’s mobile app or website.
+On the website, find the orange button at the top for new accounts.
+Scroll down to see the link for all accounts (the custodial account is not in the first list).
+On the next page, look for the “Education & Custodial” tile.
+Click it to go to the custodial account section.

-On the mobile app, log in and tap on the More icon in the bottom-right corner.
-The next page has a link to open an account.
-Scroll down until you see the option for the custodial account.
+On the app, log in and tap the More icon in the bottom-right.
+The next page has a link to open a new account.
+Scroll until you find the custodial account option.

-Schwab is unique in the industry by offering the custodial account for non-U.S. residents.
-They must use hard-copy application to open an account.
-The completed form can be uploaded on Schwab’s website within the Message Center (assuming you have a login already).
-U.S. residents can use the pdf form if they want to.
+Schwab is different from most other companies because it lets non-U.S. residents open custodial accounts.
+They must use a paper application.
+The filled form can be uploaded to Schwab’s website using the Message Center (if you already have a login).
+U.S. residents can use the pdf form if they prefer.

 Education for Youngsters

-Schwab’s website has some useful educational materials that beginners can take advantage of.
-A good place to begin is under the Learn tab at the top of the website.
-For the absolute novice out there, there is a New Client Welcome Center (the link is under the Learn tab).
+Schwab’s website has helpful resources for beginners.
+A good place to start is under the Learn tab at the top.
+For people new to investing, there is a New Client Welcome Center (you’ll find the link under Learn).

-There are self-guided courses on a variety of topics.
-Some of these can get rather complex like “Stock Trading with Technical Analysis,” although other materials are pretty basic:
+There are self-guided courses on many topics.
+Some are more complex, like “Stock Trading with Technical Analysis,” but there are also simple guides:

 - Your First Stock Trade